Hooded22/Portfolio_website/README.md

   Przemysław Sipta
 </h1>

-## About me
+## 👦 About me
-Aktualnie student, w przyszłości frontend developer.
-Cześć, nazywam się Przemek.
-Od kilku lat starannie rozwijam się na obranej ścieżce kariery.
-Tworząc kolejne własne projekty szlifuje nowe umiejętności.
-Jestem perfekcjonistą, lubię rzeczy estetyczne i  dopracowane dlatego dbam o elegancję swojego kodu i piękno wizualnej strony aplikacji.
+Currently student, in the future frontend developer.
+Hi, I am Przemek.
+For few years I have developed myself with diligence on chosen career path.
+I creates new projects polish my skills in this way.
+I am a perfectionst, like estetic things and refine in every detail.
+That`s why I care of beautifull of my code and visual aspects of apps.

-## About website
+## 💻 About website
 My business card in form of website.
 Made also as place to publish my projects.

-## What you can find here
+## 🔍 What you can find here
 * Skils
 * Projects
 * Contact

-## Links
+## 🌐 Links

 * [LinkedIn](https://www.linkedin.com/in/przemyslaw-sipta/)
 * [Blog](https://itense.netlify.app/)